rust-lang/rust/text/0000-alternative-registries.md

   > use the `rand` crate but call it `random` instead can now write `random = { version = "0.3",
   > crate = "rand" }`.

+- Being able to use environment variables to specify values in `.cargo/credentials` in the same way that you can use environment variables to specify values in `.cargo/config`

 # Drawbacks
 [drawbacks]: #drawbacks